 Simon has been an antiquarian bookseller for over 20 years, finding rare, unusual material for customers all over the world.
 ‘An extraordinary bookseller… one of the best in the business’ (Rebecca Romney), he was included among the winners in the 2012 Smarta 100 Awards for ‘the most resourceful, original, exciting small businesses in the UK’.
 His catalogues have won seven design awards on both sides of the Atlantic, and the Facebook group he founded in 2016, We Love Endpapers, now has thousands of members.

-Simon is a member of the Bibliographical Society, the Grolier Club, a resident faculty member at the annual York Antiquarian Book Seminar, and currently sits on the council of the Antiquarian Booksellers’ Association.
+Simon is a Fellow of the Society of Antiquaries, a member of the Bibliographical Society, the Grolier Club, a resident faculty member at the annual York Antiquarian Book Seminar, and currently sits on the council of the Antiquarian Booksellers' Association.

 We issue e-lists about once a month, either on specific subjects or more generally featuring a mix of recent acquisitions.

 All our e-lists are colour-illustrated, but please let us know if you would like additional photos of any item.
 We also send out e-lists with items we are bringing to forthcoming book fairs, both in the UK and the USA.

 The dictionary defines short list as 'a list of selected candidates from which a final choice is made'.
 My Short Lists (my printed catalogues) are just that: a selection of things which struck me as particularly interesting in some way from which you can choose to buy.
 I hope to present old books in a new way.